Originally by Bob Ciura, Updated October 11th, 2017 by Nick McCullum

 Exxon Mobil’s strong business model has allowed the company to generate industry-leading returns on capital.

-The company has remained profitable throughout 2016.
 One reason is because of its integrated business model.
 In addition to upstream exploration and production, Exxon Mobil has large downstream and chemicals businesses.

 Activities like refining and chemicals are not as adversely affected from falling commodity prices.
 These segments have continued to generate profit, which is helping to balance out the poorly-performing upstream business.